 Rebekka Andersen is an Associate Professor in the UC Davis University Writing Program, where she teaches courses in professional and technical communication and digital literacy.
-She is also the faculty advisor and internship coordinator for the undergraduate minor in Professional Writing and the faculty advisor of Rhetoric@Davis, a consortium of faculty and graduate students devoted to fostering interdisciplinary dialogue about the many shapes and trajectories of rhetoric in the university and wider community.
+She is also the internship coordinator for the undergraduate minor in Professional Writing and the faculty advisor of Rhetoric@Davis, a consortium of faculty and graduate students devoted to fostering interdisciplinary dialogue about the many shapes and trajectories of rhetoric in the university and wider community.

 Rebekka has worked in for-profit and non-profit organizations as a technical writer and editor, content specialist, and process documentation specialist.
 She has presented her research at annual conferences of the Association of Teachers of Technical Writing, the Council for Programs in Technical and Scientific Communication, the IEEE Professional Communication Society, the Society for Technical Communication, the Association for Business Communication, the ACM’s SIG on the Design of Communication, the Conference on College Composition and Communication, and the International Writing Across the Curriculum Conference.
 She has also presented her research at industry conferences such as the Content Management Strategies/DITA North America Conference and the Center for Information-Development Management Best Practices Conference.